What Our Fights Teach us About the Missing Village

 I learned how to stay afloat like a piece of driftwood in a barren sea—reading the weather, adjusting my shape, surviving without a lighthouse.
 And yet, neither of us had a true village.
 We had village-shaped containers missing the soul of a village.

-From this we all develop what psychologists call magical thinking: If I’m good enough, connection will stay.
+So we developed what psychologists call magical thinking: If I’m good enough, connection will stay.
 If I don’t upset anyone, I’ll be safe.
 If I lose connection, something is wrong with me.
 These beliefs don’t disappear in adulthood—they go underground.

 When triggered, the body reacts long before the mind can intervene.
 The unconscious processes millions of bits of information per second while conscious awareness crawls.
 By the time you’re thinking, the nervous system has already decided.